Frequently Asked Questions

 - Meet other new students and parents

-- Log in to your application center.
+- Log in to your New Student Center.

 - Under "Next Steps" there is a link to register for New Student Orientation, which will take you to a registration form customized for your major.